2wcom presents intelligent new solutions for AoIP and FM on IBC 2018

 2wcom’s versatile one-stop-solution for Audio over IP networks

-The upcoming state of the art product line is based on the know-how and experience of MM01, MM08E as well as customer requirements.
-All solutions are designed for studio to studio as well as studio to transmitter links and even for the increasingly whitespread cross-media working method.
+The upcoming state-of-the-art product line is based on the know-how and experience of MM01, MM08E as well as customer requirements.
+All solutions are designed for studio to studio as well as studio to transmitter links and even for the increasingly widespread cross-media working method.

 To simplify day-to-day operation all features and applicationscan be configured modularly and easily integrated into existing systems (including third-party applications) without the need for additional interfaces.
 This also achieves a high level of cost efficiency.
 The Easy2connect feature allows operators as well as reporters in the field an uncomplicated connection establishment (SIP phonebook).
-Finally, this is rounded out by a web-interface for remote management, configuration and control of the whole codec fleet.
+An easy-to-use web-interface allows remote management, configuration and control of both the server and the codec fleet.

 In comparison to the MM04C 19’’ 1HU rack hardware, the MoIN server can be run as a software service and adds some sophisticated special functions like audio routing, managing, leveling, loudness, monitoring and mixing between different protocols and environments.
 The server can replace audio mixer devices and can handle all audio signals (even based on different clocks).
 It is also possible to route or mix different audio channels between different networks in a synchronized manner.

 Both solutions have unique features.
-The MM04C codec as a classic 19'' unit can also be used as an FM rebroadcast receiver via the modularly integrable FM component.
+The MM04C codec as a classic 19" unit can also be used as an FM rebroadcast receiver.

 In comparison, the MoIN server can be operated as a software service and offers some sophisticated special functions such as audio routing, management, leveling, loudness, monitoring and mixing between different protocols and environments.
 The server can replace audio mixing consoles and process all audio signals (also based on different clocks).
 It is also possible to route or mix different audio channels synchronously between different networks.